-I was a nobody and in danger of becoming even more anonymous to others and even myself.
+I was a nobody in danger of becoming even more anonymous to others and even myself.

 The Go-Go bars and brothels of the infamous Thai beach resort offered lonely middle-aged men from the West a last chance at youth.
 A night with a girl without a name passed for love.
 A hang-over was more easily attained than nirvana and our motto for next morning was 'another day in paradise'.

-The froggie owner didn’t like the idea of a dog lying on the bar, but the girls said Champoo had a nah-lak or lovely face and none of the old geezers dared to argue with a pretty girl.
+The froggie owner and a few patrons didn’t like a furry dog lying on the bar, but the girls said Champoo had a nah-lak or lovely face and none of the old geezers dared to argue with a pretty girl.